 In the beginning, Nick Nocturne had no decided form for his online identity, but that problem was, he felt, something to collaborate on with his audience to a certain degree.

 In the end, his form was influenced by a mix of jokes between himself and audience members regarding the Hocus Pocus character, Thackery Binx, resulting in Nick becoming an anthro black cat with four eyes (and sometimes four arms).
 As an "internet demon," it only made sense to be a black cat; the traditional form of the familiar spirit (a witch's demon assistant) was a black cat, and the internet was--at least in 2008 through 2010--ruled by cats, or so the joke went at the time.

-To this day, Nick Nocturne hosts the Night Mind channel, being entirely himself as both a demon and a creature who has lived in the world and learned with humanity, growing with this world while trying to stay himself and still be on his best behavior--no matter how much it would infuriate his mother and siblings if they found out.
+To this day, Nick Nocturne hosts the Night Mind channel, being himself as both a demon and a creature who has lived on Earth and learned with humanity, growing with this world while staying true to his personality and attempting to rise above his original station as a demon--no matter how much it would infuriate his mother and siblings if they found out.